Radoslaw Nowak

 Wednesday 11th March 2026

-- Evaluating the strengths and limitations of phenotypic screening for discovering novel proximity therapeutics
+- Assessing the strengths, limitations and translational value of phenotypic screening for discovering novel proximity therapeutics

-- Leveraging biology-first strategies to unlock non-degrader modalities such as stabilisers, modulators and activators by anchoring discovery in disease-relevant phenotypes and mechanistic pathways
+- Exploring how biology-first strategies and complex disease-relevant assays can unlock non-degrader modalities such as stabilisers, modulators and activators

 Thursday 12th March 2026